 Access Context Manager provides two ways to define access levels: basic and custom.

 A basic access level is a collection of conditions that are used to test requests.
 Conditions are a group of attributes that you want to test, such as device type, IP address, or user identity.
-The access level attributes represent contextual information about a request.
+The attributes are combined as either an AND operation (all must be true) or a NAND operation (none must be true) to determine whether the condition is met.

 Custom access levels are created using a subset of Common Expression Language.
 In addition to the request context used for basic access levels, you can also use custom access levels to permit requests based on data from third-party services.
 For more information, see Custom Access Levels.